Oeilden8/RuisseauDeLune-front/README.md

 # Ruisseau de lune - front-end

-This is the back-end repository of my first group project with real clients.
+This is the front-end repository of my first group project with real clients.

 # Project